abhimarshal1/cloudflare-web3-gateway/README.md

     dnslink: 'ipns/ipns.example.com' # you can also use 'ipfs/Qm....../'
 ```

-Note: Please make sure the token has all the necessary permissions.
+Note: Please make sure the token has all the necessary permissions (Zone DNS and web3).